-Problems/Complaints Affecting Facility During the Calendar Year: Court Orders Affecting Facility (please have available, if applicable): □ Yes ⊠ No Pending Litigation: □ Yes ⊠ No Does the facility have a formal grievance policy? ⊠ Yes □ No Grievances: Number of Written Complaints / Grievances Involving: Residents (youth): 80 Attorneys: 0 Family Members: 0 Medical: 0 Other: 0 Are written grievances reviewed daily? □ No Are grievances tracked in some manner that would permit facility leaders to observe trends in grievance reports? ⊠ Yes □ No Is there a method for youth to be able to express concerns about the facility to a staff member who is not assigned to their cottage? ⊠ Yes □ No Are youth made aware on a routine basis that they can express concerns about their placement to their case worker, social worker and/or attorneys? ⊠ Yes □ No Reporting of Incidents: [Please be prepared to discuss with JJC Inspection Team.]
-A Special Incident Report (SIR) is completed when there are any health or safety conda resident at Casa de Amparo.
-Staff also utilize Observation Notes during their shift resident activity throughout the shift.
-All SIRs are submitted within required timelines parties based on the type of incident and placing county requirements. t to do cument Staff Misconduct: Are there written policies for addressing staff misconduct? ⊠ Yes □ No Have there been any allegations in the calendar year of a staff member physically assaulting a youth? □ Yes ⊠ No Have there been any allegations in the calendar year of staff member sexually assaulting a youth? ⊠ Yes □ No Have there been any allegations in the calendar year of a staff member verbally threatening a youth? ⊠ Yes □ No Have there been any allegations in the calendar year of a staff member touching a youth in any inappropriate way? □ Yes ⊠ No Have there been any allegations in the calendar year of a staff member commenting on the physical appearance of a youth in a manner that is outside the scope of the staff member's job duties? ☐ Yes ⊠ No Have there been any allegations in the calendar year of a staff member entering a youth's sleeping room for any reason that was outside the scope of the staff member's job duties? □ Yes ⊠ No If the answer is yes to any of the inquiries related to allegations, is there written d the incident, follow-up, and responsive action? ocumenta ⊠ Yes tion of □ No
+Problems/Complaints Affecting Facility During the Calendar Year: Court Orders Affecting Facility (please have available, if applicable): □ Yes ⊠ No Pending Litigation: □ Yes ⊠ No Does the facility have a formal grievance policy? ⊠ Yes □ No Grievances: Number of Written Complaints / Grievances Involving: Residents (youth): 137 grievances from facility youth during 2022 were received responded to by facility staff.
+Grievance topics were mostly requests to change cottages/bedrooms and regarding peer conflict.
+Attorneys: N/A Family Members: N/A Medical: N/A Other: N/A Are written grievances reviewed daily? ⊠ Yes □ No Are grievances tracked in some manner that would permit facility leaders to observe trends in grievance reports? ⊠ Yes □ No Is there a method for youth to be able to express concerns about the facility to a staff member who is not assigned to their cottage? ⊠ Yes □ No Are youth made aware on a routine basis that they can express concerns about their placement to their case worker, social worker and/or attorneys? ⊠ Yes □ No Reporting of Incidents: [Please be prepared to discuss with JJC Inspection Team.]
+Resident grievance forms are in every cottage suite and collected daily, recorded and facility management for follow up and resolution. reviewed with Staff Misconduct: Are there written policies for addressing staff misconduct? ⊠ Yes □ No Have there been any allegations in the calendar year of a staff member physically assaulting a youth? ⊠ Yes □ No Have there been any allegations in the calendar year of staff member sexually assaulting a youth? □ Yes ⊠ No Have there been any allegations in the calendar year of a staff member verbally threatening a youth? □ Yes ⊠ No Have there been any allegations in the calendar year of a staff member touching a youth in any inappropriate way? ⊠ Yes □ No Have there been any allegations in the calendar year of a staff member commenting on the physical appearance of a youth in a manner that is outside the scope of the staff member's job duties? □ Yes ☑ No

+Have there been any allegations in the calendar year of a staff member entering a youth's sleeping room for any reason that was outside the scope of the staff member's job duties? □ Yes ☑ No

+If the answer is yes to any of the inquiries related to allegations, is there written documentation of the incident, follow-up, and responsive action? ☑ Yes □ No